fiardiel/eshop/README.md

 if it doesn't work well, you can just let it be without burden, and if you got what you intended, then it's a small but significant progress which is beneficial.
 I intend to learn more about git commands that I don't know and delve deeper into those that I already know.

+<h2> Reflection 2 </h2>

+1. I felt relieved after creating the unit and functional tests.
+This is due to the fact that my program can run without (most probably) any errors since I've already tested using the positive and negative occasion of the tests.
+I've also tested that we can open the home page and create a product and also displaying it.
+For the unit tests, I need to make at least 2 tests for each method, since we want to get the positive and negative occasions.
+This is due to the fact that I want to test my code coverage if there's any error in the program and what your program should do if there is any error.
+I ran my code coverage test, and it says 83% for class, 53% for method, and 41% for line coverage.
+This means that I haven't created enough tests for my code, but this doesn't mean I have many errors, nor have few errors.

+2. The code would be fine since it's already clean.
+However, the functional test procedure would be repetitive since you've already done a similar procedure with the same setups and initial variables.
+It would be advised to use the prior setups and initial variables so that your later code isn't redundant.